 - Grants should not provide for long-term infrastructure needs.
 Grants cannot be used to buy equipment (cameras, microphones, computers etc.).

-- Salaries, overhead, equipment, and other administrative expenses are allowable only as they relate to specific project activities.
+- Salaries, overhead, and other administrative expenses are allowable only as they relate to specific project activities.
 Salary or honoraria should be listed according to rate of pay and percentage of time spent on program-related activities.

-- Review of grant proposals is carried out by Embassy Grants Committee.
+- Review of grant proposals is carried out by the U.S. Embassy Grants Committee.
 The purpose of the review is to ensure compliance with embassy priorities, program parameters, and to verify that budgets are accurate and allowable.